shrine-maiden-heavy-industries/torii-hdl/docs/platforms/fpga/lattice-ice40.md

 # Lattice iCE40

-The {py:mod}`torii.platform.vendor.lattice_ice40` module provides a base platform to support Lattice iCE40 devices.

-The [IceStorm] and [iCECube2] toolchains are supported.
+The {py:mod}`torii.platform.vendor.lattice_ice40` module provides a base platform to support Lattice iCE40 devices with the [IceStorm] and [iCECube2] toolchains.

 ```{eval-rst}